The Art of Leadership: Glossary

 See also Taoism and Ultimate Purpose.

-A combination of tradition, religion, philosophy and practical wisdom for living Effectively in Harmony with Ultimate Purpose — avoiding coercion; see also Wu-Forms.
+A combination of tradition, religion, philosophy and practical wisdom for living and leading Effectively in Harmony with Ultimate Purpose — avoiding coercion; see also Wu-Forms.

 Being human is to act in the world.
 The purpose of mastering Tao is to cope wisely with life problems (Nonaka & Zhu).